marcelm/cutadapt/doc/guide.rst

 ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.

+.. versionadded:: 1.9
-Columns 9-11 have been added in cutadapt version 1.9.
+    Columns 9-11 were added.

 .. _algorithm: